a-moreira/Revised-Simplex/README.md

 # Simplex

-Simple implementation of the Simplex algorithm described in `Linear Programming and Network Flows 4th edition, by Bazaraa, Jarvis and Sherali`
+A simple implementation of the Simplex algorithm adapted from `Linear Programming and Network Flows 4th edition, by Bazaraa, Jarvis and Sherali`

 ## Linear Programming